vupatel08/Open-Router-CLI/README.md

    - Fzf can be downloaded from https://github.com/junegunn/fzf?tab=readme-ov-file#installation

 2. Ensure fzf is in your path
-3. From now on, the model selection will use fzf to search!
+3. From now on, the model selection will use fzf for powerful fuzzy search and filtering capabilities!

+<a id="configuration"></a>
 ## ⚙️ Configuration

 OrChat can be configured in multiple ways: